tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 When profit exists, it is settled at the end of the cycle and distributed to users in the form of LOOP, a platform-native settlement token that is minted only after profit is verified and is immediately redeemable for underlying value.
 When no profit exists, no rewards are issued and no performance fees are taken.

-YieldLoop is designed to be transparent, auditable, and resistant to misleading yield representations, while reinforcing long-term protocol value through a permanently rising redemption floor.
+YieldLoop is designed to be transparent, auditable, and resistant to misleading yield representations, while reinforcing long-term protocol value through a non-eroding redemption floor based on verified settlement outcomes.

 ---